 Discipline can come from a healthy diet and regular exercise too.
 Having a healthy body has countless benefits.
 Just because the typical older players were fat smokers that sat in a chair all day doesn’t mean you have to be.
 Eating well and getting exercise will give you endurance and stamina for cash games sessions and long tournaments.

-Most players that come to us for poker coaching have the same trait – accountability.
+Most players that come to us for poker coaching in the UK have the same trait – accountability.
 They realise something is wrong or they’re doing something wrong and want help.
 Taking accountability is a positive psychological mindset as it means you’re not blaming others for failings.
 When you’re not pointing fingers and blaming bad luck, you’ll be less prone to mental fatigue.
 You’ll also look at any issues within your own game and be inclined to solve them through hard work.
 If you’re someone that blames everyone else but yourself, you need to look in the mirror and start taking responsibility.
 It will feel like a burden has been lifted.

 Learn to be Humble, Not Egotistical

-Humility is a amazing trait to have in life and poker.
+Humility is an amazing trait to have in life and poker.
 You’re unlikely to get many adversaries and you can still attain greatness.
 An ego is often described as a fantastic thing to have, but is it?
 An ego in poker can cause you a lot of grief.
 By letting go of your ego and remembering poker is a game, not life or death, you will be a bit closer to playing free poker.

 Many that come to the table carry some baggage.
 The less weight you carry, the freer you are to play great poker.
 Don’t read this and think I am advocating a quiet, nitty approach to poker with no ambition.
 This couldn’t be further from the truth.
 I am promoting an a pro-active, hard-working, disciplined and humble approach to poker.
 If you do your best to action these tips, you will become a better player.
 When will you start?